haykghazaryan-st/haykghazaryan-st.github.io/titan-camp.markdown

   - "Application close date: October 2nd"
   - "Titan Camp kick-off: October 7th"
   - "Duration: 3 months"
-  - "Cadence: 3 times per week after work hours to accommodate people with full time jobs. "
+  - "Cadence: 3 times per week after work hours to accommodate people with full time jobs"
   - "Lesson duration: 2 hours"
 location_list:
   - In office.
-ServiceTitan Armenia office premises (address)
+ServiceTitan Armenia office premises
   - Online/remote.
-Online streaming will also be available to accommodate participants that prefer it.
+Online streaming will also be available to accommodate participants that prefer it
 team_list:
   - Build with and learn from ServiceTitan’s top senior engineers
   - Sessions will be lead by four instructors, with additional help from ten mentors who will be available to answer questions and provide support throughout the program